DARPA-ASKEM/terarium/testing/manual/optimize.md

 ### 3. Model setup
 1. Create a default configuration with the `Configure model` operator
 2. Calibrate the model with the dataset with the `Calibrate` operator.
+   Mapping the model variable: culmative_cases with the dataset variable cases
+                               deceased with deaths
+                               timestamp with Timestamp

 ### 4. Masking start time optimization
 1. Create a Masking Policy operation with the `Intervention Policy` operator.